All occupations

 With an automation risk score of 60%, Writers & Authors faces a significant risk of AI-driven displacement.
 Many core tasks in this role can be automated by current AI systems.
 However, full replacement is unlikely in the near term -- AI will more likely transform the role rather than eliminate it entirely.

 The tasks with the highest automation potential for Writers & Authors are: Write articles/content (75%), Edit and revise (65%).
-These rates reflect how much of each task current AI systems can handle, based on research data from Anthropic and academic sources.
+These rates are our own estimates of how much of each task current AI systems can handle.
+They are not measurements and are not taken from any external dataset.

-The BLS projects -5% employment change for Writers & Authors from 2024 to 2034.
-Combined with an overall AI exposure of 68%, this occupation is experiencing both traditional labor market shifts and AI-driven transformation.
+We estimate a -5% employment change for Writers & Authors between 2024 and 2034.
+This is our own estimate, not a figure published by the U.S. Bureau of Labor Statistics.
+Combined with an estimated overall AI exposure of 68%, this occupation faces both traditional labor market shifts and AI-driven transformation.
 Workers should monitor both employment trends and AI capability growth.

 Since AI primarily augments capabilities in this role, professionals in Writers & Authors should embrace AI as a productivity multiplier.
 Focus on learning to use AI tools effectively, developing higher-order analytical and creative skills, and positioning yourself as someone who can leverage AI to deliver greater value.